superphy/spfy/README.md

   3. then on your host machine visit http://localhost:9181

 ## Blazegraph:
 * We are currently running Blazegraph version 2.1.4.
 If you want to run Blazegraph separately, please use the same version otherwise there may be problems in endpoint urls / returns (namely version 2.1.1).
-See https://github.com/superphy/backend/issues/63
+See https://github.com/superphy/backend/issues/63 Alternatively, modify the endpoint accordingly under `database['blazegraph_url']` in `/app/config.py`